 - It is a noninvasive treatment with a short recovery time and a quick return to work and activities of normal life (usually the next day).

 - It offers rapid and durable resolution of fibroid symptoms (sometimes within days of treatment).

 - It has a low rate of complications.

-- It preserves the possibility of retaining fertility after fibroid treatment; anecdotal clinical evidence is showing that women are able to conceive after treatment.
+- It preserves fertility with published studies reporting that women are able to conceive and have normal pregnancies after treatment.

 Click here for additional references from PubMed.